True Strength Is Measured by Courage

 - Before taking action, evaluate the consequences they may have.

 - Before saying yes, think about how you’ll feel if your heart wants to say no.

 - People who spend their days in bitterness or crying in secret are not brave.
 Those who are brave look at life with hope, knowing that in order to be happy, decisions must be made.

 - Invest your time and effort in those who truly deserve them.
-Only then will you fee happy with yourself and see yourself as a truly strong person, someone who fights every day for themselves, for your roots, for your dignity, and for true love.
+Only then will you feel happy and see yourself as a truly strong person.
+You’ll be someone who fights every day for themselves, for your roots, dignity, and true love.

-No one can tell you how to live your life or how to be happy.
-The art of personal well-being is that the decision is yours, and this is reflected by your courage.
+No one can tell you how to live your life or be happy.
+The art of personal well-being is that the decision is yours, and it reflects on your courage.